MotusWTS/Documentation/Operations/DataFlow.md

 1. NanoTags on Lotek CVX, with DTA file manually uploaded to motus.org

-- File processed by find_tags on sgdata, then imported into motus.org
+- File processed by find_tags on sgdata
+- NanoTag data imported from sgdata API into motus.org (*SGDataImport2*)

 2. NanoTags on SensorGnome, manually uploaded to motus.org

-- File processed by find_tags on sgdata, then imported into motus.org
+- File processed by find_tags on sgdata
+- NanoTag data imported from sgdata API into motus.org (*SGDataImport2*)

 3. NanoTags on SensorGnome, sent over SSH to sensorgnome

-- File sent by sensorgnome.org to sgdata.motus.org
+- File sent by sensorgnome.org to sgdata.motus.org (how?)
-- File processed by find_tags on sgdata, then imported into motus.org
+- File processed by find_tags on sgdata
+- NanoTag data imported from sgdata API into motus.org (*SGDataImport2*)

 4. NanoTags on SensorStations, sent to CTT over network

-- gz files are uploaded by CTT to AWS folder **ctt/data/**
+- NanoTag gz files are uploaded by CTT to AWS folder **ctt/data/**
-- gz files are downloaded from AWS by BSC and passed to tag_finder for processing (*S3MonitorProc*)
+- NanoTag gz files are downloaded from AWS by BSC and processed by find_tags on sgdata (*S3MonitorProc*)
-- gz files are archived on AWS in folder **ctt/processed/**
+- NanoTag gz files are archived on AWS in folder **ctt/processed/**
+- NanoTag data imported from sgdata API into motus.org (*SGDataImport2*)

-5. CTT tags on SensorGnome (with CTT dongle) or SensorStations, manually uploaded to motus.org
+5. CTT tags on SensorGnome (with CTT dongle), manually uploaded to motus.org

-- gz files are read for known dual mode receivers using the older software to extract CTT detections and GPS data (*ReadCTTDataSG2*)
+- gz files for older format are read for known dual mode receivers to extract CTT detections and GPS data and placed in a local folder (*ReadCTTDataSG2*)
-- gz files containing CTT detections in newer format are intercepted in motusServer and placed in a local folder (*handleNewFiles.R*)
+- gz files containing stand-alone CTT detections and GPS in newer SG format are intercepted in motusServer and placed in a local folder (*handleNewFiles.R*)
 - gz files are sent to AWS drive for CTT processing in folder **motus/data/sg/**  (*UploadCTTDataToS3*)
 - CTT extracts the list of detections matching known tags for Motus users
 - filtered files are sent back to AWS drive for BSC in folder **ctt/tag-data**
 - filtered files are read from AWS into motus.org (*ReadCTTFiles*)
 - filtered files are archived in AWS in folder **ctt/processed-ctt**

+6. CTT tags on SensorStation, manually uploaded to motus.org

+- CTT files (data, gps and nodes) are intercepted in motusServer and placed in a local folder (*handleNewFiles.R*)
+- CTT files are sent to AWS drive for CTT processing in folder **motus/data/ctt/**  (*UploadCTTDataToS3*)
+- CTT extracts the list of detections matching known tags for Motus users
+- filtered files are sent back to AWS drive for BSC in folder **ctt/tag-data**
+- filtered files are read from AWS into motus.org (*ReadCTTFiles*)
+- filtered files are archived in AWS in folder **ctt/processed-ctt**

-6. CTT tags on SensorStations, sent to CTT over network
+7. CTT tags on SensorStations, sent to CTT over network

-- gz files are uploaded by CTT to AWS folder **ctt/tag-data/**
+- files are processed/filtered by CTT and uploaded to AWS folder **ctt/tag-data/**
-- gz files are downloaded from AWS by BSC and imported into motus.org database (*ReadCTTFiles*)
+- filtered files are read from AWS into motus.org (*ReadCTTFiles*)
 - gz files are archived on AWS in folder **ctt/processed-ctt/**